 Deconvolution techniques often provide the best solution for specimens with relatively low out-of-focus background or for specimens with low overall signal levels.
 Because deconvolution methods employ conventional widefield microscopes for image acquisition, the excitation intensity is generally kept low.
 Consequently, deconvolution is usually effective for imaging monolayers of living cells.
 It is important to realize, however, that many so-called deconvolution methods are simply non-linear data filters that do not generate quantitative data.
 Only true constrained iterative deconvolution techniques produce quantitative data that can be used for further analysis.
 However, deconvolution performed on widefield fluorescence microscopes provides limited penetration into thick specimens, due to increased out-of-focus background and light scattering.
 Additionally, due to the heavy computational requirements, the deconvolved images cannot provide immediate feedback during an experiment.

 Two-photon excitation, as discussed further in this article, provides three-dimensional optical sectioning without absorption (which would lead to photobleaching and phototoxicity) above and below the plane of focus.
 Consequently, the technique offers increased depth penetration as compared to confocal microscopy, and can be less phototoxic to live specimens.
-Thus, two-photon excitation microscopy is used, in preference to other techniques, for experiments that require deep penetration into living tissue or intact animal specimens.
+Thus, two-photon excitation microscopy is used, in preference to other techniques, for experiments that require deep penetration into living tissue or intact animal specimens, and turn-key systems are available from a variety of manufacturers, including the Nikon A1 MP+/A1R MP+.
 However, because the photophysics governing two-photon excitation is different from that of conventional fluorescence excitation, deleterious effects are occasionally observed with two-photon excitation of certain fluorophores, which in turn limits the applicability of this method for optical sectioning in thin specimens.

 Principles of Two-Photon Excitation